Surbhi-sinha/Surbhi-sinha/README.md

  [visit website](https://surbhi-sinha.github.io/)

  ---
- > I am a software engineer 📟 who is passionate about making open-source more accessible, creating software to elevate people, and building community.
-Some technologies I enjoy working with includes ReactJS, Jamstack(JavaScript, APIs + Markup) and mongoDB.
+ > I am a dedicated software engineer with a strong passion for making open-source projects, building software that empowers users, and fostering community engagement.
+I specialize in creating solutions that elevate both user experience and technical capabilities.
+I enjoy working with a variety of modern technologies, including ReactJS, Jamstack (JavaScript, APIs, Markup), and MongoDB, which enable me to develop robust and scalable web applications.
+My focus is on driving innovation while contributing to the open-source community.

  <p align="center"> <img src="INTRO.gif" height = 80% width = 80%> </p>